Caversham, Reading: Demography

 Caversham including Emmer Green (the north bank) had: 22.1% of its homes being socially or privately rented in 2011, whereas the borough had 42.4%.
 This broad area had 20.4% of Reading's population and 23.5% of the borough, with the north bank's homes occupying 29.1% of the footprint of the whole borough's homes.
 It had 5.7% of the borough's non-domestic buildings footprint.
 The same figures (where Emmer Green is excluded from analysis) are that Caversham more narrowly defined, as is becoming more common, saw 24.8% of its homes rented against the borough's 42.4%, the same area had 15.3% of Reading's population and 16.4% of the borough's area with its homes occupying 20.6% of the footprint of the whole borough's homes.
 It had 4.3% of the borough's non-domestic buildings footprint.

 At the 2011 census the proportion of homes that were rented as opposed to owned was close to 50% of the average for the borough.
 The area had 15.3% of Reading's population and 16.4% of the borough's area.
 In keeping with a suburb, in 2005 the Office for National Statistics land use statistics published with the census, Caversham had 4.3% of the non-domestic buildings.
 Almost wholly low rise where developed, its homes occupied 20.6% of the footprint of all homes in the borough.

 Transport

 Caversham Bridge, Reading Bridge, Christchurch Bridge, and Caversham Lock provide crossing points (the last two for pedestrians only), with Sonning Bridge also available a few miles east of Caversham.
+While Caversham does not have a railway station of its own, Reading railway station is a short walk from both Reading Bridge and Caversham Bridge.